tur/arrow

 Internal definitions

-__arrow_call1-- call a function stored as int64 with one argument.__arrow_call2-- call a function stored as int64 with two arguments.__arrow_pair_first-- inline-C: apply fv to e1 of a heap Tuple2 *p,__arrow_pair_second-- inline-C: apply fv to e2 of a heap Tuple2 *p,__arrow_pair_par-- inline-C: apply fv to e1 and gv to e2 of *p.__arrow_pair_split-- inline-C: produce a heap Tuple2 from (fv x, gv x).__arrow_pair_dup-- inline-C: produce a heap Tuple2 with both fields = x.
+__arrow_pair_first-- inline-C: apply fv to e1 of a heap pair *p,__arrow_pair_second-- inline-C: apply fv to e2 of a heap pair *p,__arrow_pair_par-- inline-C: apply fv to e1 and gv to e2 of *p.__arrow_pair_split-- inline-C: produce a heap pair from (fv x, gv x).__arrow_pair_dup-- inline-C: produce a heap pair with both fields = x.__ac_pair_first-- inline-C: apply fv to slot 0 of a heap pair, copy slot 1.__ac_pair_second-- inline-C: copy slot 0 of a heap pair, apply fv to slot 1.__ac_loop_step-- inline-C: non-recursive ArrowLoop step.
+Build the input__ac_app-- inline-C: ArrowApply for (->).
+The input pair carries an arrow